 - Article 7.5 of the Zoning Ordinance requires that developments in the Special Purpose (SP) zoning district establish an 80 foot buffer adjacent to properties not zoned SP or CB.
 The applicant is requesting a modification of the buffer requirements under the conditional district rezoning provision of Article 11.4.7 (K), which states: "In approving a conditional zoning district, the Town Board may modify standards established in the zoning or subdivision ordinance provided the spirit of the regulations are maintained." - Staff is comfortable with the reduction to 20 feet along the southern and northeastern portion of the property.
 To the south, the surrounding properties are inundated with utility easements and right of ways that will make development very difficult.
 Therefore a significant buffer to the south may not prove useful.
 To the northeast the Pet Paradise conditional district rezoning requires a 30 foot undisturbed buffer on the adjacent property.
-Thus with the 30 foot existing buffer plus the 20 proposed, a significant opaque screen between uses will be established. - The remaining concern with the 20 foot buffer to the south as shown however, is there is planting proposed immediately on top of a gas line.
-It is doubtful that those plantings would be allowed.
-The plan states that those plantings "must be approved by the utility company".
-If not permitted, how will the required screening and buffer be accomplished? - To the west, staff is concerned that the small plantings and 6 foot fence proposed on the Duke Power right of way will not be sufficient to completely screen the use from Beatties Ford Road.
-There is also a 20 foot gap in the buffer for Duke Power access along that side. - The updated plan elevations show the building closest to the driveway on Brown Mill Road as entirely office.
-However the interior building elevations seem to show only half of that building as office with the rest of the building as mini-storage.
-The elevations should be updated to clarify what's proposed. - O Staff is unclear of the function of the office building and how it is accessed.
-For an office building it is very shallow (20 foot depth per the site plan) with no sidewalk leading to the rear parking area.
-Are the offices proposed individually accessed from the exterior of the building or will they be internally accessed by a common hallway?
-Will all offices be able to access the front street door as intended by the ordinance?
-Clarification should be noted or shown on the plan.

-- The applicant proposes possible tree save mitigation that has not been approved by the Planning Board per Article 7.4 of the ordinance.
-A note should be added that states Planning Board review will be required if their last specimen tree cannot be saved. - Mecklenburg County is reviewing the rezoning plan for storm water concept plan conformance.
-The concept plan has not been approved. - Staff has reviewed the submitted plan and has several minor deficiencies still outstanding.
+Thus with the 30 foot existing buffer plus the 20 proposed, a significant opaque screen between uses will be established. - Mecklenburg County is reviewing the rezoning plan for storm water concept plan conformance.
+The concept plan has not been approved. - Staff has reviewed the submitted plan and has a few minor deficiencies still outstanding.
 It is recommended that final comments be addressed on an updated rezoning plan.